mars0i/majure/3opt2/README.md

 ----------

-This is version 3plus, but with an attempt to optimize the code. material after section 2.8 of the manual.
+This is a version 3plus, but with an attempt to optimize the code.

-See README.md in the root of this git repository and the README.md files in 1/ and 2/ for additional information.
+3opt2 goes deeper than 3opt by splitting Students into Students and AltState.
+This allows more type hinting because it avoids a cyclic dependency.

+Note that replacing the proxy class in `step` in Students.clj with a gen-class version (TemperingSteppable) doesn't seem to make a difference in speed, and actually introduces a new cyclic dependency.

 ----------

 To compile, execute 'lein compile'.
 To run, after compiling if necessary, execute 'lein run'.
-To run without gui, execute 'lein with-profile nogui run'.
+To run without the gui, execute 'lein with-profile nogui run'.